Jonathan Caouette: Early life and education

 Caouette's mother was mentally ill and frequently institutionalized.
 He never knew his father, being raised between his mother, grandparents and foster homes.
 He was raised as a reformed Jew.
 He attended Westbury High School in Houston, Texas from 1987 to 1990 where he was bullied regularly for his effeminacy.

-At the age of 12, Caouette accidentally smoked PCP, resulting in what a doctor later diagnosed as depersonalization disorder.

 Career

 Directing

-Caouette is the director and editor of Tarnation (2003), an autobiographical documentary that premiered at the Sundance and Cannes film festivals in 2003, and the director of All Tomorrow's Parties about the cult music festival.
+Caouette is best known as the director and editor of Tarnation (2003), an autobiographical essay documentary that premiered at the Sundance and Cannes film festivals in 2003, and the director of All Tomorrow's Parties about the cult music festival.
 Caouette has also directed the experimental short film All Flowers in Time and the feature documentary Walk Away Renee.
 The latter was produced by Agnes B and premiered at the 2011 Cannes Film Festival.
 In 2009, Caouette served as a creative advisor for director Matthew Mishory's film, Delphinium: A Childhood Portrait of Derek Jarman.

 He has described Tarnation as an attempt to give his disorder filmic form.
 Of the film, he said: